JeremySH/KataQuery/README.md

 These shortcuts are subject to change as I continue tweak it to have the most "flow."

+### Bookmarks
+Bookmarks are created "On Request."
+That means: your edits to the position aren't automatically remembered in the history, *you must save a position to return to it.* This is to keep things from getting hella confusing when dragging about stones, etc.

+To create a positional bookmark, use the "Bookmarks" menu or CMD-SHIFT-B

+To navigate through your bookmarked positions, use the mouse wheel.

+When you change board sizes, all bookmarks are deleted.

+In the future there will be a more visual way to navigate bookmarked positions (and SGF imported games)

 ### Neural Networks

 KataQuery will only support two neural networks: a snappy network, and an unfathomably strong one.
 That means: